hbar-team/SPyCCI/_sources/user-guide.md

 * [Running calculations](Guide-run): how to run different types of calculations (single point energies, geometry optimisations, molecular dynamics, etc.) using the built-in methods available in the various `engines`.

-* [Calculating properties](Guide-functions): how to use the output of your calculations to obtain physical observables such as pKa or redox potentials
+* [Calculating properties](Guide-functions): how to use the output of your calculations to obtain physical observables such as pKa or redox potentials.

+* [Molecular visualization](Guide-Molecular-Visualization): how to visualize molecular structures and volumetric data obtained form your calculations.

-* [Useful tools](Guide-tools): a collection of useful tools for advanced users
+* [Useful tools](Guide-tools): a collection of useful tools for advanced users.